Gdańsk, Poland: The Ultimate Travel Guide 2025

 CC BY-SA 3.0 / Aneta Pawska

-The Katownia, or Torture House, in Gdańsk is a grim yet fascinating reminder of the city’s judicial past.
-Located at the start of Ulica Długa near the Golden Gate, this fortified structure dates back to the 15th century and once formed part of the city’s defensive walls.
-Originally built as part of the city gate complex, it evolved into a…
+Katownia, or the Torture House, is one of the most atmospheric and historically significant buildings in Gdańsk’s Main Town.
+Located at the start of Ulica Długa beside the Golden Gate, this fortified structure dates to the 15th century and originally formed part of the city’s defensive foregate.
+By the 16th century, it had become the city’s main prison and interrogation…

 We recommend to rent a car in Poland through Discover Cars, they compare prices and review multiple car rental agencies.
 Book your rental car here.